On This Page

 Registered Nurses (RNs)

-For the past three years, we’ve been working to expand RNs’ scope of practice.
-The changes we’ve proposed will permit RNs to prescribe medication and to communicate diagnoses for the purpose of prescribing medication for certain non-complex conditions.
+CNO has proposed changes to permit RNs to prescribe medication and to communicate diagnoses for the purpose of prescribing medication for certain non-complex conditions.

 Registered Practical Nurses (RPNs)